TheCedarPrince/thecedarprince.github.io/notes/09082022131551-systematic-rural-review.md

++++
-@def title = "A Systematic Review of the Health of Vulnerable Populations within US Rural Societies"
-@def slug = "09082022131551-systematic-rural-review"
-@def tags = ["bibliography", "review", "vulnerable", "populations", "rural", "us", "archive"]
-@def description = "An overview and summary of vulnerable populations that are particular to rural US"

-@def rss_title = "A Systematic Review of the Health of Vulnerable Populations within US Rural Societies"
-@def rss_description = "An overview and summary of vulnerable populations that are particular to rural US"
-@def rss_pubdate = Date(2022, 9, 8)
+title = "A Systematic Review of the Health of Vulnerable Populations within US Rural Societies" slug = "09082022131551-systematic-rural-review" tags = ["bibliography", "review", "vulnerable", "populations", "rural", "us", "archive"] description = "An overview and summary of vulnerable populations that are particular to rural US" rss_title = "A Systematic Review of the Health of Vulnerable Populations within US Rural Societies" rss_description = "An overview and summary of vulnerable populations that are particular to rural US" rss_pubdate = Date(2022, 9, 8)
++++

 A Systematic Review of the Health of Vulnerable Populations within US Rural Societies